All-New Element 43-Inch 4K Ultra HD Smart LED TV - Fire TV Edition

 - The included Voice Remote with Alexa allows you to control live TV playback, launch apps, search for TV shows, play music, switch inputs, control smart home devices, and much more.

-- Prime members get unlimited access to Prime Video, featuring thousands of movies and TV episodes at no additional cost.
+- Prime members get unlimited access to Prime Video including Thursday Night Football, thousands of movies, and TV episodes at no additional cost.

 - Dimensions (W x H x D): TV without stand: 38" x 22.2" x 3.6", TV with stand: 38" x 24" x 10.1"